Frequently Asked Questions

 What is the Opsilon experience?

-We offer free testing of instruments at our premises in Süßen.
-This means that you can compare the instruments yourself and find the right one for you.
-This is a special service, just like our 5-year tuning guarantee!
+We offer free testing of our handpans in Süßen.
+As a manufacturer of handpans from Germany, we offer this service to anyone who is interested.
+This means that you can compare the instruments on site yourself and find the right one for you.
+The free trial is a special service, as is our 5-year voice guarantee!
+We are the only handpan manufacturer to offer such a comprehensive guarantee.

 How can I order an Opsilon?